 (b) Filing fees, late fees and reinstatement fees.

-(b)(2) Any lawyer who fails to complete the MCLE requirement by the June 30 deadline, or fails to file by the July 31 deadline will be assessed a $100 late fee.
+(b)(2) Any lawyer or paralegal practitioner who fails to complete the MCLE requirement by the June 30 deadline, or fails to file by the July 31 deadline, will be assessed a $100 late fee.

-(b)(3) Lawyers who fail to comply with the MCLE requirements but who file within a reasonable time, as determined by the Board and who are subject to an administrative suspension pursuant to Rule 14-415 will be assessed, in addition to the late fee, a $200 reinstatement fee and a $500 fee if the failure to comply is a repeat violation within the past 5 years.
+(b)(3) Lawyers and paralegal practitioners who fail to comply with the MCLE requirements and are administratively suspended under Rule 14-415 will be assessed, in addition to the filing fee and late fee, a $200 reinstatement fee or, if the failure to comply is a repeat violation within the past 5 years, a $500 reinstatement fee.

 (c) Maintaining proof of compliance.
-Each lawyer will maintain proof to substantiate the information provided on the filed Certificate of Compliance.
+Each lawyer or paralegal practitioner will maintain proof to substantiate the information provided on the filed Certificate of Compliance.
 The proof may contain, but is not limited to, certificates of completion or attendance from sponsors, certificates from course leaders, or materials related to credit.
-The lawyer must retain this proof for a period of four years from the end of the period for which the Certificate of Compliance is filed.
+The lawyer or paralegal practitioner must retain this proof for a period of four years from the end of the period for which the Certificate of Compliance is filed.
 Proof must be submitted to the Board upon written request.

 (d) Failure to provide proof of compliance; rebuttable presumption.
-Failure by the lawyer to produce proof of compliance within 15 days after written request by the Board constitutes a rebuttable presumption that the lawyer has not complied with the MCLE requirements for the applicable time period.
+Failure by the lawyer or paralegal practitioner to produce proof of compliance within 15 days after written request by the Board constitutes a rebuttable presumption that the lawyer or paralegal practitioner has not complied with the MCLE requirements for the applicable time period.

 (e) Verification period.
-The Board may, at any time within four years after the Certificate of Compliance has been filed, commence verification proceedings to determine a lawyer’s compliance with this article.
+The Board may, at any time within four years after the Certificate of Compliance has been filed, commence verification proceedings to determine a lawyer’s or paralegal practitioner’s compliance with this article.